-Domestic violence does not only include married couples; it can be any harm inflicted on a member of a household or family by another member of the same household or family.
+Domestic violence does not only include married couples.
+It can be any harm inflicted on a member of the household or family member by another member of the same household or family.

 Dana Morningstar is a former psychiatric nurse turned domestic violence educator who specializes in abuse awareness and prevention.
 Her passion is working with survivors of abuse to reclaim and rebuild their self-esteem, boundaries, confidence, and identity.
 She is an author of multiple books on the subject, and also has a blog, podcast, and YouTube channel, as well as several online support groups, all of which you can find under the name “Thrive After Abuse.”

 Martha’s mother has been verbally, emotionally, and physically abusive to her and her two brothers since they were small children.
 However, Martha is the one who bears the brunt of her abuse.
 Martha shows any individuality that doesn’t line up with her mother’s view of her.
 Her mother verbally and emotionally undermines her by saying her goals or plans are wrong, stupid, or complete fantasy, and that she’ll never achieve them.